 Thanks to everyone who volunteered their time and provided these excellent presentations!
-This page includes the full list of recorded presentations from our virtual sessions in April-May 2020.
+This page includes the full list of recorded presentations from our virtual sessions in spring and fall of 2020.

 - Dustin Kisner – Pryor Mountain Cave Inventory 2019 : Dustin and crew spent an entire summer looking for caves in the Pryor Mountains–on foot, on UTV, or even dangling on rope over a canyon.
 Find out how many caves they found, and what’s in store for next year.